 Several companies provide oil analysis services.
 These services are relatively inexpensive and some analysis laboratories can provide analysis results within 24 hours.
 Some services are currently using the Internet to provide quick and easy access to the analysis reports.
 Analysis equipment is also available should a facility wish to establish its own oil analysis laboratory.
 Regardless of whether the analysis is performed by an independent laboratory or by in-house forces, accurate results require proper sampling techniques.
 Samples should be taken from an active, low-pressure line, ahead of any filtration devices.
 For consistent results and accurate trending, samples should be taken from the same place in the system each time (using a permanently installed sample valve is highly recommended).
-Most independent laboratory, all that is required is to take the sample, fill in information such as the machine number, machine type, and sample date, and send it to the laboratory.
+Most independent laboratories supply sample containers, labels, and mailing cartons.
+If the oil analysis is to be done by a laboratory, all that is required is to take the sample, fill in information such as the machine number, machine type, and sample date, and send it to the laboratory.
 If the analysis is to be done on-site, analytical equipment must be purchased, installed, and standardized.
 Sample containers must be purchased, and a sample information form created and printed.